Brand, design and print

 Canva is a useful free online tool for creating effective designs from social media graphics to powerpoint presentations.

-The NDCN comms team can assist with the design of simple programmes, digital graphics and flyers, subject to team capacity at the time.
+The NDCN comms team can advise on the design of simple programmes, digital graphics and flyers.
 Please contact communications@ndcn.ox.ac.uk with details of your request and timescales.

 When producing materials yourself or externally, please bear in mind that you must adhere to the University brand guidelines.